 Each time you publish new content on your site, use this keyword optimization cheat sheet to ensure every page is optimized for both search engines and readers.
 Click & Tweet!
 And go back and double-check your work once it’s live.
 Never miss an optimization opportunity by using Alexa’s tools to check on-page SEO for your newly and previously published pages.

 To make it easier to go through this process, get access to Alexa’s SEO Audit Tool, On-Page SEO Checker, Keyword Difficulty Tool, and other competitive, keyword, and market research tools.
-Sign up for a free 7-day trial of Alexa’s Advanced Plan.
+Sign up for a free trial of Alexa’s Advanced Plan.